iscc/iscc-sct/README.md

 ## What is ISCC Semantic Text-Code

-The ISCC framework already comes with an Text-Code that is based on lexical similarity and can match near duplicates.
+The ISCC framework already comes with a Text-Code that is based on lexical similarity and can match near duplicates.
 The ISCC Semantic Text-Code is planned as a new additional ISCC-UNIT focused on capturing a more abstract and broad semantic similarity.
 As such the Semantic Text-Code is engineered to be robust against a broader range of variations and translations of text that cannot